 How do I apply for this internship?

-To apply, please submit via email (firstname.lastname@example.org) two Microsoft Word documents:
+To apply, please submit via email (to firstname.lastname@example.org for Spring internship or to email@example.com for Fall internship) two Microsoft Word documents:

-If you wish to earn PSY 399 credit, you will need to secure a UK Psychology Department faculty sponsor.
-I recommend identifying, in advance of your application, a faculty sponsor who will be willing to supervise you in the event you are selected for the internship.
+If you wish to earn PSY 399/499 credit, you will need to secure a UK Psychology Department faculty sponsor.
+We recommend identifying, in advance of your application, a faculty sponsor who will be willing to supervise you in the event you are selected for the internship.

 When is the application deadline?

-If you wish to intern in the fall, when EDP 605 is being taught, then the deadline is March 20 of the prior spring.
+If you wish to intern in the fall, when EDP 605 Techniques is being taught, then the review date is March 20 of the prior spring. **Status Update: We are not yet accepting applications for Fall 2020 internship**

-If you wish to intern in the spring, when EDP 652 is being taught, then the deadline is October 20 of the prior fall.
+If you wish to intern in the spring, when EDP 652 Theories is being taught, then the review date is October 20 of the prior fall. **Status Update: We are still accepting applications for Spring 2019 internship**

 What is the selection process like?

-Dr. Hammer will respond to all applicants who submit the required materials.
+Dr. Hammer/Reese will respond to all applicants who submit the required materials.
 The strongest applicants will be granted a 30-minute interview.
-The interviews will occur in Dickey Hall in the two weeks following the application deadline.
+The interviews will occur in Dickey Hall.
 Interns will be selected based on interview performance.
-Interns who are selected will work with their UK Psychology Department faculty sponsor to formally register for the PSY 399 internship course, so that they can get credit for the internship experience.
+Interns who are selected will work with their UK Psychology Department faculty sponsor to formally register for the PSY 399/499 internship course, so that they can get credit for the internship experience.